How to approach a woman in a coffee shop

 Or “this mind sound a little bit cheeky but …”

 “I know this isn’t generally done but..”

-All of these are examples of what I typically say with ninety per cent of my approaches.
-As I discussed earlier, most people will respect your confidence and love your compliments.
+All these are examples of what I say with ninety per cent of my approaches.
+As I discussed earlier, most people will respect your confidence.
+And love your compliments!